taubman33/u2_lab_express_api/README.md

 mkdir ... ... ... ...
 touch ... ... ... ...
 ```

+_note:_ you may have to run npm i, mkdir, and touch multiple times through these steps to ensure you have everything created in the correct order

 2) Update your Scripts block in your package.json so that your server is able to run on Nodemon (which, hopefully you've installed.
 If not, do it now!)

 3) In your config/db file, connect to a moviesDatabase using our standard Mongoose boilerplate